Bulletin

 C: In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

-(Silence for reflection.)
+(Silence for Meditation)

 Prayer of the Day